 Together with his wife, Elba Garcia, they have taught, choreographed and performed more than 500 events in the DC area and in over 20 cities nationally and internationally.
 In 1996, they co-founded DC’s first Latin Dance Company, DC Salseros/Latin Vibez.
 They are pioneers in Latin dance instruction in the DC metro area and have facilitated many firsts throughout their dance careers, including being the creators of DC’s first area after school Latin dance programs for high school students, and founder of DC’s first Latino-owned dance studio.
 In October 2010, they co-founded the After School Latin Dance Fund (ASDF), a 501c3 nonprofit organization that provides artistic, technical and financial support for the establishment of after school Latin dance programs in public schools.
 These dance programs work to strengthen family values, heritage and unity, and help students develop confidence, promote excellence in academics, and pave their way into higher education.

 In the fall of 2012 they worked with the Kennedy Center’s Education Department to develop an instructional online Latin Dance series, “The Five(ish) Minute Latin Dance Lessons”.
 The first chapter of the series has seen over 3 million downloads ; the second chapter of the series was released in the fall of 2013.
 There are six remaining chapters in their instructional series which will also become part of their school based published instructional curriculum.

 In October of 2014 Ricardo received the prestigious recognition of “The Montgomery County’s Community Award for the Excellence in the Arts & Humanities” from County Executive, Mr. Ike Leggett and in 2016 he received the “Lifetime Achievement in the Arts Award” from the Capital Congress in Washington, DC.

-Ricardo mission is to consistently work to continue providing a meaningful after school dance experience to all Maryland, DC and Virginia area schools.
-Through the After School Dance Fund he has developed a program that empowers students and enables them to develop their personal and educational growth.
+Ricardo’s mission is to consistently work to continue providing a meaningful after school dance experience to all Maryland, DC and Virginia area K-12 schools.
+Through the After School Dance Fund he has developed a program that empowers students and enables them to develop their personal, social, emotional and educational growth.